Thursday, August 11, 2011

 Home Sweet Home

 My partner and I live aboard our Lapworth 36, a lovely 53 year old wooden sailboat.
 For the past 4 years we have been refitting it for our first offshore voyage.
 As I have mentioned earlier, we will be leaving Canadian shores in September 2011, heading south.
 We know we'll be exploring the Sea of Cortez, and beyond that...
-Well, let's just say our plans are made of rubber.
+Well, let's just say our plans are carved in jello.
 Will we go south or west?
 The Panama Canal is an option, or we may make our way north again.

 We want the freedom of possibilities.
-The life of a Sea Gypsy calls us both.
+The life of seagypsies calls us both.
 No more 9-5 jobs, (we've never been great at that), no more car, no more routine per se...
 We know it won't be an easy life, but it will be one rich with experiences and adventure.
 Should you wish to follow our adventures, follow our log entries here.

-Truthfully, we have no idea what we're getting into on many levels.
+Truthfully, we have no idea what it's really going to be like.
 (So we've been told by the Salty Sailors in our midst).
 Our boat is our home, my studio, and our main mode of transportation.
 Home has always been a reflection of us.
 When my partner suggested we turn it into a mini-gallery, I was game.
 We decided that our locker doors would make great canvases...
 And why not?
 Here is my latest project, an aside, on a long list of boat projects as we prepare for our journey.

 Octopus' Garden in Progress

 My partner asked for an Octopus' garden in the Head.
 (The head is the washroom to you landlubbers.)
-My illustration is not greatly original, but it was fun to do.
-It was playtime!
+My illustration is not super original, but it was fun to do.

 Here is the finished product below.
 Our head is small, but now it's more colourful.
 And there is the added bonus of Ethel's company.
 (Ethel is the octopus.)